 We know fun – or lack of it – can be a serious business, but regular attention to the small things can make a big difference.
 We thought we’d share five of our favourite actions you can take to make the working day more enjoyable.
 Naturally they can be applied to every day of the week and year!

 - For one week, when something good happens, let someone else break the news.

-- Challenge people to have a mini-adventure on their way to work (just get off the bus at a different stop or take a different route), share stories over coffee and give a prize for the one voted funniest.
+- Challenge people to have a mini-adventure when they are next outside (obviously government guidelines permitting if we are still under lockdown restrictions), share stories over a virtual coffee break and give a prize for the one voted funniest.

 - Spend the day listening – give no advice unless someone is really stuck.

 - Get the teams to draw up a list of the things they love doing at work and share them around – who knows, there may be opportunities here!

 Creating a healthier, happier and more resilient work culture